-Upgrading from Jabber to Webex Teams, but have Microsoft Teams users?
+Upgrading from Jabber to Webex, but have Microsoft Teams users?

-Businesses can now connect Jabber with the Webex Cloud.
+Businesses can now upgrade from Jabber to Webex thanks to the Webex Cloud.

 This hybrid solution means you can unlock all the Webex productivity tools for your team.

-Complete with a team messaging mode that delivers core to complex features, Jabber users can now utilize Webex Teams.
+Complete with a team messaging mode that delivers core to complex features, you can now migrate from Jabber to Webex.

 Through the Webex Cloud, Jabber users can access file sharing, search tools and presence.

-You can even federate the Jabber client with your Webex Teams experience.
+You can even federate the Jabber client with your Webex experience.
 Users in both platforms can now collaborate without switching apps.